drakeor/koiz-os/README.md

 - Prints stuff to the console in 32 bit mode (DONE)

+- Write output to a serial port for logging (DONE)

 # Planned Features (in order of development)

-- Write output to a serial port for debugging (IN PROGRESS)

-- Starting libc functions
+- Starting libc functions (IN PROGRESS)

 - Adding self-tests